PassiveLemon/tmodloader1.4-docker/README.md

  - `--name (container name)` will set the name of the container to the following word.
 You can change this to whatever you want.
  - `-p 7777:7777` is the default port used by the server.
 This translates from your host 7777 into the container 7777.
 If you use a different port for your server in your serverconfig, change this.
 Make sure your serverconfig.txt accurately represents this.
  - `-v (path to server files):/server` is the folder that holds the servers contents.
 This should be the place you just chose.
  - `-e TMLVERSION=(tml version)` is the version of tModLoader that you want to run.
 Only works if it is written like XXXX.XX.XX.XX.
 Go to the [tModLoader github](https://github.com/tModLoader/tModLoader/releases) page and look at the versions.
-I don't currently have support for "latest" as an option so you will need to add that yourself.
+You may also just use "latest" and it will always automatically use the latest published version when creating the server.
+It wont update the server though.
  - `passivelemon/tmodloader1.4-docker:latest` is the repository on Docker hub.
 By default, it is the latest version that I have published. </br>

 #### Example: